Vyspace169/ACTS-Stress/README.md

 ### General overview
 The esp32 is a duocore system.
 This project is designed to utilize both cores with different responsibilities.
 In short this means that the app core (core 1) is used as the sampling core for fast code routines that do not require alot of time to finish or compute.
 Currently the app core samples its peripherals at a 100Hz, however this could be increased if desired.
 The second core runs more complex code and code that has a long deadline to finish.
-The wifi code can easily take up 5 seconds of cpu time to finish with its retries.
+The WiFi code can easily take up 5 seconds of CPU time to finish with its retries.
 Because of the split of responibilities this is acceptable within the current project.

 ### Interface description
 First, a simple overview of all classess is given, with their respective responsibilities.
 Aftwards a more in-depth version is given that shows the interface of each class.